“Kill not the goose that lays the golden egg”

 However, due to tighter financial regulations, we see growing opportunities in these fields.
 Those are seen mainly in real estate related and small-mid sized corporation debt sectors.
 Non-Japanese banks and investment banks are selling Japanese assets at a discount, and domestic banks have had difficulty adding exposure Debt/bonds traded at a discount, stressed or distressed strategies are incorporated under “Evolving investment opportunities” tab.
 These are unique opportunities born from tighter bank capital regulations, especially after the Lehman crisis.
 The same tab would also include new alternative finance such as asset finance and infrastructure (please see “Evolving investment opportunities” tab ).

-*refer to “Market size of Japan as of Apr 2019” on the right side.
+*refer to “Market size of Japan as of Aug-23”.